 Outdoor animal areas are open, indoor areas are closed.

 Dress in layers.
 It can be chilly by the ocean.
 Pack a stroller, snacks/lunch, hats, sunscreen, towels/baby powder for the beach.

-If pizza is your thing, check out The Station Pizza Parlor, next to the Little Puffer Depot.
+If pizza is your thing, check out The Station Pizza Parlor.
 They serve tasty personal pizzas and sharing-sized $5 soft serve cones.
 Yum!